 If all that wasn’t enough, McGinnity was a respectable hitter and was regarded by some as the best fielding pitcher of his era.

 “I have never seen a pitcher with more confidence in himself than McGinnity had,” Hughie Jennings said.
 “He was so cocksure of his fielding ability that he would take any sort of chance, throwing to any base under any circumstance, and this fielding ability lifted him out of many tight spots.”11

 He was born Joseph Jerome McGinnity on March 19, 1871, to Peter and Hannah McGinnity.
-For more than a century, it was believed and widely reported that he had been born in Rock Island, Illinois, but his birth actually took place about 30 miles east of there in Cornwall Township, a rural area of Henry County covered with farmland and dotted with small coal mines.12 His father was a Scottish immigrant and nomadic coal miner who moved his family around frequently to different areas.
+For more than a century, it was believed and widely reported that he had been born in Rock Island, Illinois, but his birth actually took place about 30 miles east of there in Cornwall Township, a rural area of Henry County covered with farmland and dotted with small coal mines.12 His father was an Irish immigrant and nomadic coal miner who moved his family around frequently to different areas.

 When Joe was only four, the family relocated to Shawneetown in the southeastern part of Illinois.
 It was there, in 1879, that tragedy struck the family.
 Peter McGinnity was working as a muleskinner, driving a wagon through a mine, when he was crushed to death by a load of coal.
 His three oldest sons, including eight-year-old Joe, went to work in the mines in his place.13